rupamJoshi/URLShortener/README.md

 This project is just for learning purpose, It is a basic implementation of a url shortener.
 Which consists of three basic APIs

-### 1. Create ShortURL : It create a Short URL of and given Long URL.
-It take one input as Orignal URL and returns a short URL.
+### 1. Create ShortURL : It create a short URL for a given long URL.
+It takes orignal URL as input and returns a short URL.
 Here is Example:

    <pre>  curl -H 'Content-Type: application/json'       -d '{ "orignal_url":"https://www.youtube.com/"}'       -X POST       http://localhost:8080/shorten </pre>